cnerg/ETI.data_manual/README.md

 * **Radiation** - Data collected from detectors that measure different types of radiation.

-* **seismo-acoustic** - Low-frequency recordings traditionally from geophysical sources.
+* **Seismo-acoustic** - Low-frequency recordings traditionally from geophysical sources.
 One detector example would be a seismograph.

 * **Video** - Recorded video imaging from a detector.